Lance-Starkie/Lance-Starkie/README.md

 For 2023 though, I plan to do more Open-Source projects and build on this public profile!

-I also have a [portfolio website]() that gets into the nitty gritty of some of the design behind it all!
+I also have a [portfolio website]() that gets into the nitty gritty of some of the design behind some of my projects!

 # ⚔ Here are some fun projects that show off my skills ⚔